devcheat/crm/sdk/Unit Testing Plugin.md

 # **Unit testing custom plug-ins**
 ---
-October 20, 2013 in Microsoft Dynamics CRM, CRM 2011, programming, C#, unit testing In my last post, I showed how to unit test a Microsoft Dynamics CRM custom workflow activity using Visual Studio and Moq.
  In this post I will show you how to unit test a Dynamics CRM plug-in.
 For this example we'll be using the sample FollowupPlugin class in the CRM 2011 SDK, but the principles I will demonstrate are applicable to any plug-in.

 ## Setting up the projects